d-smith/cleaning-data/README.md

 ## R Script

-The run_analsis.R script produces a tidy data set consisting of average of each mean and standard deviation observation from the original dataset.
+The run_analysis.R script produces a tidy data set consisting of the average of each mean and standard deviation observation from the original dataset.

 To run the script, source it into R Studio, set the working directory relative to the data set as described above, then invoke it as `run_analysis`, for example